johnhunter/movie-buff/README.md

 A React / TypeScript application, the front-end stack is based on [Vite](https://vitejs.dev/) for its leverage of ES module support in the browser and convention based approach.
 API requests use [Ky](https://github.com/sindresorhus/ky#readme) as a convenience wrapper to fetch.

+Application state is managed by [Redux Toolkit](https://redux-toolkit.js.org/), with the store state backed to localStorage using redux middleware [Redux-LocalStorage-Simple](https://github.com/kilkelly/redux-localstorage-simple)

 ## Prerequisites

 We assume `node@18`.
 You can use any Node version manager that uses the `.nvmrc` configuration file (we recommend [fnm](https://fnm.vercel.app/)).